astrohart/MFR/MFR.Settings.Profiles.Providers.Actions/README.md

-Returns a value that indicates whether the specified `pathname` is valid for use in saving the user's favorite config-setting profiles out to the disk.
+Returns a value that indicates whether the specified `pathname` is valid for use in saving the user's favorite config-setting profiles out to the file system.

 ##### Returns